 The Nikon D3500 is the latest version of Nikon’s entry-level DSLR.
 It’s effectively an update to the evergreen Nikon D3400, a starter DSLR that’s been a long-term favourite.
-There haven’t been many changes, and it’s unlikely you’d want to upgrade your old D3400 (or D3300 before it) to the new D3500, but this refresh does keep Nikon right at the head of the game in the beginner DSLR market.
+There haven’t been many changes, and it’s unlikely you’d want to upgrade your old D3400 (or D3300 before it) to the new D3500, but this refresh is enough for Nikon to take the number two spot in our best camera for beginners list.

 The D3500 isn’t just Nikon’s cheapest and simplest DSLR, it’s also its lightest, weighing just 415g, body only, and that’s with the battery and a memory card.
 It will usually come with a lightweight 18-55mm AF-P kit lens which has a retracting mechanism to make it more portable when it’s not switched on.
 It’s not quite as small as a mirrorless camera, but it’s light, fast enough and cheap enough to prove that there’s life in the DSLR design yet.